hugo-apero/iyo-rstudio-global/content/collection/prework/index.md

 ---
 title: "Prework"
+author: Alison Hill
 weight: 1
-subtitle: ""
+subtitle: "How to prepare ahead of time."
-excerpt: "How to prepare ahead of time."
+excerpt: "How to prepare for the workshop ahead of time."
-date: 2021-01-01
+date: 2021-01-23
 draft: false
 ---